 Furthermore, foreign patent annuities tend to grow larger with every passing year until the maximum maintenance fee is reached.
-Therefore, you may start out paying a small, conservative fee, but every year, the maintenance fees involved will grow higher until you reach say, for example, the tenth year.
-At which time the fee will stay the same amount for the life of the patent.
+Therefore, you may start out paying a small, conservative fee, but every year, the maintenance fees involved will grow higher until you reach, for example, the tenth year.
+At this time, the fee will stay the same amount for the life of the patent.

-- the government fee
+- Government fee

-- the foreign associate fee
+- Foreign associate fee

-- the local agent professional fee
+- Local agent professional fee

 While some of these fees are rather small in some countries, each is an important part of maintenance fee upkeep, and if not paid, can put your patent in jeopardy.
 In some countries, if you miss the deadline for any reason, there's no way to reinstate the patent.
 Some of these fees offer opportunities for a patent holder to do a little research and pay a smaller fee.
 For example, some countries do offer smaller annuities for small entities.

-Why are Patent Maintenance Fees Important?
+Why Are Patent Maintenance Fees Important?

 Maintenance fees on your patent are important for a few reasons.
 While many inventors see maintenance fees as only a way for the USPTO to profit, there are other reasons for these fees.
 About 50 percent of patents expire simply because their owners disregard maintenance fee payments.

 Reasons to Consider Not Paying Patent Maintenance Fees

 The business of filing for and obtaining a patent is costly.
-The estimated cost for a small business entity to file for a patent and maintain the patent with the associated fees for the long-term can range from $220,000 to $440,000.
+The estimated cost for a small business entity to file for a patent and maintain the patent with the associated fees for the long term can range from $220,000 to $440,000.
 While some patents turn out to be well worth the investment, this may not always be the case.
 It is good to evaluate the patent and the associated fees at every renewal period to decide if continuing to hold the patent would be a good financial decision.

-- Whether the patent is still aligned with planned products and services;
+- Whether the patent is still aligned with planned products and services

-- Whether holding the patent is important to protect ongoing product development;
+- Whether holding the patent is important to protect ongoing product development

 Reasons to Consider Paying Patent Maintenance Fees

 Keep in mind that there are ways that you may be able to reduce the costs of patent fees, even though the ways to do so are few.
-One way to cut the cost of patent maintenance fees in some countries involves having the patent endorsed with a License of Right or LOR.
+One way to cut the cost of patent maintenance fees in some countries involves having the patent endorsed with a License of Right, or LOR.
 The LOR endorsement shows others that you are willing to grant a license to the patent to any interested party.
-By having your patent endorsed with an LOR, you can see your maintenance fees drop by 50 percent.
+By having your patent endorsed with a LOR, you can see your maintenance fees drop by 50 percent.

 What Happens When You Pay Patent Maintenance Fees vs. When You Do Not

 It is highly important to keep tabs on maintenance fees once you are granted a patent.
 While the majority of maintenance fee payments are missed intentionally by inventors and business entities, there are some who either neglect the fee schedule or have misunderstandings about when fees should be paid.
 When the fee is paid, you continue to hold the right to your patent.

-Common Mistakes with Patent Maintenance Fees
+Common Mistakes With Patent Maintenance Fees

-- Allowing simple clerical errors to get in the way of paying maintenance fees in a timely fashion;
+- Allowing simple clerical errors to get in the way of paying maintenance fees in a timely fashion

-- Not taking into consideration the differences between foreign patent maintenance fees and processes for paying those fees;
+- Not taking into consideration the differences between foreign patent maintenance fees and processes for paying those fees

-- Waiting too long to reach out to the USPTO with questions regarding patent fees;
+- Waiting too long to reach out to the USPTO with questions regarding patent fees

-- Assuming the size of your entity for payment purposes without knowing for certain what amount you should pay.
+- Assuming the size of your entity for payment purposes without knowing for certain what amount you should pay